 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Limited number of participants.
 Therefore, wait lists may exist.
-Provided at home, adult day care, or in assisted living.
+Provided at home, adult day care, adult foster care, or in assisted living.

 3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (anyone who meets the requirements will receive assistance) and is provided at home or adult day care.